PetroIvaniuk/llms-tools/README.md

 - [TAPIR](https://deepmind-tapir.github.io/) - a model for Tracking Any Point (TAP) that effectively tracks a query point in a video sequence, by Google DeepMind
 - [DreamTeache](https://research.nvidia.com/labs/toronto-ai/DreamTeacher/) - a self-supervised feature representation learning framework that utilizes generative networks for pre-training downstream image backbones, by NVIDIA
 - [ImageBind](https://ai.facebook.com/blog/imagebind-six-modalities-binding-ai/), [Demo](https://imagebind.metademolab.com/demo), [Code](https://github.com/facebookresearch/ImageBind) - Image->Audio, Audio->Image, Text->Image&Audio, Aidio&Image->Image, Audio->Generated Image, by MetaAI
-- [V-JEPA](https://ai.meta.com/blog/v-jepa-yann-lecun-ai-model-video-joint-embedding-predictive-architecture/) - Video Joint Embedding Predictive Architecture is an early example of a physical world model excels at detecting and understanding highly detailed interactions between objects
 - [I-JEPA](https://ai.facebook.com/blog/yann-lecun-ai-model-i-jepa), [Code](https://github.com/facebookresearch/ijepa) - Image Joint Embedding Predictive Architecture is a method for self-supervised learning.
-At a high level, I-JEPA predicts the representations of part of an image from the representations of other parts of the same image
+At a high level, I-JEPA predicts the representations of part of an image from the representations of other parts of the same image, by MetaAI
 - [Visual Prompting](https://landing.ai/what-is-visual-prompting) - an innovative approach that takes text prompting, used in applications such as ChatGPT, to computer vision
 - [Tracking Everything Everywhere All at Once](https://omnimotion.github.io/) - a new test-time optimization method for estimating dense and long-range motion from a video sequence
 - [Track-Anything](https://github.com/gaomingqi/Track-Anything) - a flexible and interactive tool for video object tracking and segmentation.
 It is developed upon Segment Anything, can specify anything to track and segment via user clicks only